Earl of Sutherland: Present peer

 Alistair Charles St Clair Sutherland, 25th Earl of Sutherland (born 7 January 1947) is the son of Charles Noel Janson and Elizabeth, Countess of Sutherland.
-At birth, he was given the names Alistair Charles St. Clair Janson and was formally styled as Master of Sutherland; in 1963 he became Lord Strathnaver, when he also changed his surname to Sutherland.
+At birth, he was given the names Alistair Charles St. Clair Janson; in 1963 he became Lord Strathnaver, when he also changed his surname to Sutherland.
 He was educated at Eton College and Christ Church, Oxford, graduating BA.

 He worked for the Metropolitan Police between 1969 and 1974 and for IBM between 1976 and 1979.

 On 9 December 2019, he succeeded as Earl of Sutherland in the peerage of Scotland (created 1235).

 On 29 November 1968, as Strathnaver, he married firstly Eileen Elizabeth Baker, daughter of Richard Wheeler Baker; they were divorced in 1980, having had two daughters: